gautamgupta1811/Spam-Classification/README.md

 # Spam-Classification
-Classify mails as spam or ham
+This is notebook for classifying mails as spam or ham.
+Using Natural language processing and gaussian naive bayes algorithm spam mail are separated from important ones.